JGasp/alphazero-risk/README.md

 ## Compile program
 Use cmake build script.

-# Using program
+## Using program
 For detailed options available examine file [settings.h](https://github.com/JGasp/alphazero-risk/blob/master/src/settings.h).
+Some options/macros are present in CMakeLists.txt that are related to version of input vector and changes/optimizations to Risk game implementation.
+In order to apply those changes you need to recompile project.

+Simple play command:
+`AlphaZero_risk -m play --mcts=16 --cg=1000` Play 1000 games using 16 MCTS searches per move (default: AlphaZero vs ScriptPlayer)

-# Changing NN
+## Changing NN
 In order to build graph we used python.
-Script is located in [~python/src/build_model.py](https://github.com/JGasp/alphazero-risk/blob/master/python/src/build_graph.py)
+Script is located in [~python/src/build_model.py](https://github.com/JGasp/alphazero-risk/blob/master/python/src/build_graph.py).
+If you change graph it is recommended to rename it to something uniqe and update CMakeLists.txt file to copy correct graph into working directory.

+## Trained models
+On [release page](https://github.com/JGasp/alphazero-risk/releases/tag/1.0) we uploaded our pretrained models.
+In order to use them place them into `{CWD}/checkpoints/`